marco-ht/ft_printf/README.md

 }
 ```

-Compile your code by linking the ft_printf library (if applicable).
+Compile your code by linking the libftprintf.a library.

 ## Features